Updated February 21, 2023

 This particular Food Republic is on the third level of VivoCity, the largest shopping mall in the Lion City.
 It is easily accessible via MRT.
 There are ten other locations throughout the island nation.
 Most are open for lunch and dinner for both dine-in and takeout.

-Places to Eat Fusion and International Food in Singapore
+Other Asian and International Food in Singapore

 Hours: Tue – Sat 12pm – 11:59pm; Sun 6pm – 11:59pm; Closed Mon

-FOC Restaurant is an authentic Spanish tapa restaurant that brings a slice of Barcelona flavor into the streets of Singapore.
+FOC is an authentic Spanish tapa restaurant that brings a slice of Barcelona flavor into the streets of Singapore.
 It’s a trendy and high energy place with an upbeat and lively atmosphere.

 I am teaming up with my local foodie buddies and we are ordering a lot of small plates from their extensive menu.
 Prices are moderate to moderately high, but the quality is good.